 Specimen Type Describes the specimen type needed for testing

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

 Multiple cardiovascular-related gene sequencing tests can be performed on a single specimen after a single extraction.
 See Multiple Cardiovascular-Related Gene Sequencing Tests in Special Instructions for a list of tests that can be ordered together.

 Collection Instructions: Send specimen in original tube.

-1. Include physician's name and phone number with the specimen.
+1. Include ordering physician's name and phone number with the specimen.

 1. Noonan Spectrum Gene Testing Patient Information Sheet (Supply T689) in Special Instructions

 2. New York Clients-Informed consent is required.
 Please document on the request form or electronic order that a copy is on file.
 An Informed Consent for Genetic Testing (Supply T576) is available in Special Instructions.

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.